 Paleoenvironmental proxies are jointly gathered for paleoclimatic reconstruction and astronomical calibration of observed cyclicity.
 Grain-size analysis, palynologic analyses are performed and depending on environment and fossil content, paleontologic analysis of macro- and microfossils, such as ostracods and/or foraminifera, is performed in collaboration with various collabortive institutes.
 Complementing sedimentologic facies analysis, major element and stable isotope geochemistry, Scanning Electron Microscopy (SEM), colour reflectance, susceptibility and rock magnetic properties are processed.

 Low temperature thermochronology (Apatite Fission Track and U-Th/He) are performed both on the basin-bounding mountain ranges and in the sediments drained from those ranges.
-These tools provide timing and rate of exhumation as well as lag time (=exhumation age - depositional age) related to basin formation during mountain uplift.
+These tools provide timing and rate of exhumation as well as lag time (=exhumation age - depositional age) and provenance related to basin formation during mountain uplift.